 If poverty and drop out rates are reduced, facilities put up and the cost of education subsidized the enrolment can be improved.

-4.4 main causes of poverty.
+4.1 On the main causes of poverty.

-From the questionnaires filled in by both the parent and the pupils the following results were obtained
+From the questionnaires fill in by both the parent and the pupils the following results were obtained